TACC/checklist/README.md

          PASS|FAIL|WARN  ##  <message(s)>

          (e.g.)
+          $checklist t   #terse mode
-         PASS  01  SSH permissions and keys OK.
+          [PASS] 01 SSH setup
+                    Found public key id_ed25519.pub and ...
+                    Permissions OK for: .ssh id_ed25519 ...

 ```
-> where <message(s)> gives a terse description of the check,
+> where <message(s)> is output from 02_SSH scripts:
+a one line terse description of the check, and other
-and relevant information.
+lines with relevant checking details.
 Checks that FAIL include diagnostic information.
+Checks that provide WARNings may also provide diagnostic information.

 #### User Check List
 * Users can include their own checks in a directory, with